DutchRetroGuy/AmigaAudioMixer/Documentation/Documentation.md

 - Supports playback of samples of any size that will fit in RAM\*.
 - Sample rate used can be configured at assembly time, using standard Paula period values.
 - Fully PC relative code is used to make relocation as easy as possible.
+- Optionally supports using callbacks to handle IRQ and DMA registers, rather than the mixer doing so natively.

 \*) in practice, this is limited by the largest maximum single block of free RAM that exists.
 A system with multiple memory expansions will be limited to a much smaller maximum sample size than the total RAM size would seem to indicate.

 ### Release Notes

 Release notes for the Audio Mixer

+#### v3.7
+- (NEW) The mixer now optionally supports using callbacks to handle IRQ and DMA registers, rather than the mixer doing so natively.
+This option allows for, amongst other things, implementing an OS-legal interrupt server for the mixer, or implementing the mixer as part of another API.
+  - This option is configured to be off by default, use MIXER_EXTERNAL_IRQ_DMA to enable it.
+- (NEW) The mixer now supports calling a routine at the end of interrupt processing, to allow user code to execute actions as close to the mixer interrupt loop as possible.
+This option is configured to be off by default, use MIXER_ENABLE_RETURN_VECTOR to enable it.
+  - The vector for this routine can be set by calling MixerSetReturnVector().
+- (BUGFIX) Fixed a potential issue with the include guard in mixer_config.i
+- (MAINTENANCE) The makefile now automatically synchronises the mixer & plugin files from the main Mixer & Plugin directories to the various example Mixer & Plugin directories.
+- (MAINTENANCE) The makefile is now platform agnostic and will work on both Windows based systems and Unix-like systems (including Linux, BSD & Mac OS X).

 #### v3.6